WHAT DID THE ANCIENT RABBIS KNOW?

 This is an obvious anxiety that the mother or father would pray to avoid.
 Yet most miscarriages occur before the 8-12th week of pregnancy; that is, before three months.
 Why do the sages prescribe it for after the most dangerous period is over?

 One answer may be that by the beginning of the second trimester, at the beginning of the three-month period, the mother is keenly aware of the vital being growing inside her.
 Furthermore, even though statistically most miscarriages occur in this earlier period, the jeopardy to the mother’s health through miscarriage now starts to increase dramatically!
-In Jewish law, until the baby emerges, the mother’s health takes precedence over concerns about the viability of the growing life inside her.
+In Jewish law, until the baby emerges, the mother’s health takes precedence over concerns about the growing life inside her.

 6. Six months until end of term: “Please show mercy by letting the baby emerge!”